 School Records: A confidential cumulative record of your child's academic progress is maintained.
-The records are open only to parents, teachers and administrators involved in the education of each child.
+The records are open only to parents and teachers involved in the education of each child.

 Notices: Notices will be sent home with students or, depending upon the issue, mailed directly to the parents.
-Check in your students' book bags or what ever is used to carry lunches for such notices or corrected homework.
+Check in your student's book bags or whatever is used to carry lunches for such notices or corrected homework.